OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls:**
 * See General controls
 * See Controls for threats through use
-* DOSINPUTVALIDATION.
+* DOSINPUTVALIDATION (runtime appsec).
 Input validation and sanitization to reject or correct malicious (e.g. very large) content

   Links to standards:
   * 27002 has no control for this
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?
   * [OpenCRE on input validation](https://www.opencre.org/cre/010-308)
-* LIMITRESOURCES.
+* LIMITRESOURCES (runtime).
 Put a limit on resource usage for a single model input, to prevent resource overuse.

   Links to standards:
   * 27002 has no control for this, except for Monitoring (covered in Controls for threats through use)